fbpx

 Lawsuit for Asbestos in Bowling Balls

-A mesothelioma victim sued Honeywell for asbestos found in balls.
-The victim drilled finger holes into balls as an operator of a bowling alley.
+A mesothelioma victim sued Honeywell for asbestos found in bowling balls.
+The victim drilled finger holes into bowling balls as an operator of a bowling alley.
 He owned the business from 1957-1986 and passed away in 2013.

 His family filed a lawsuit and won $4.3 million from a Los Angeles jury.